SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 ```
 safetyculture_audit_exporter --format actions
 ```
-will create a CSV file named `AUDIT_ID-actions.csv` for each audit.
+will create a CSV file named `iauditor_actions.csv` where all actions will be exported.

+The actions export tool reads and writes to a file named `last_successful_actions_export.txt` to keep track of what has already been exported.
+If it does already exist, `last_successful_actions_export.txt` is created by the actions export tool.

+Subsequent runs will append newly created and modified actions to `iauditor_actions.csv`.
+Actions that are modified will be re-appended to CSV file.

 The actions CSV includes the following columns
 - actionsId